 6. Northern White Cedar

-Often termed as the ‘Arbor Vitae’ which translates to the Tree of Life, the Northern White Cedar is abundantly available in the Southeastern parts of Canada and the North and Northeastern parts of the US.
-The wood or logs from this form of cedar is significantly lighter than that of Red Cedar.
+Often termed the ‘Arbor Vitae’, which translates to the Tree of Life, the Northern White Cedar is abundantly available in the Southeastern parts of Canada and the Northern and Northeastern parts of the US.
+The wood or logs from this cedar form are significantly lighter than Red Cedar’s.

-This is also one of the many reasons why it is so incredibly simple to work with this variant of Cedar Trees.
-Given its lightweight structure, its wood tends to be fragile and can comfortably cut without requiring powerful tools like cutters or even backer boards.
+This is also one of the many reasons it is so incredibly simple to work with this variant of Cedar Tree.
+Its lightweight structure makes its wood fragile and can be comfortably cut without requiring powerful tools like cutters or even backer boards.
 As with Western Cedar, it creates beautiful and stunning furniture.

 The Northern White Cedar Plant can be identified by its thin, creamy sapwood that covers the light brown inner area of the wood.
 It is both beautiful and hardy.
-As with many other species of Cedar Trees, the Northern White Cedar can withstand every kind of infestation from pests.
-Since it is also decay-free, these woods are a top choice for outdoor construction like posts, decking, and similar other structures.
+As with many other species of cedar trees, the Northern White Cedar can withstand every kind of infestation from pests.

 7. Alaska Cedar

-Popularly termed as the Yellow Cedar, the Alaska Cedar is abundantly available in the Pacific Northwest Regions.
-It stretches from the Pacific Northwest to Alaska, up until British Columbia.
-The wood from Alaska Cedar Trees is both tough and dense and this is quite contrary to the kind of wood available in generic cedar trees.
+Popularly termed the Yellow Cedar, the Alaska Cedar is abundantly available in the Pacific Northwest Regions.
+It stretches from the Pacific Northwest to Alaska and up to British Columbia.
+The wood from Alaska Cedar Trees is tough and dense, which is quite contrary to the kind of wood available in generic cedar trees.

 The wood is best known for its striking yellow color and tightly knit rings.
-Note that these rings itself bear the maximum proof to the trees’ slow growth.
+Note that these rings themselves bear the maximum proof of the trees’ slow growth.

-The Yellow Cedar Wood is abundantly used by American builders for creating light and sustainable decks, bridges, and interior panels (to name a few).
-This wood is also incredibly popular among famed musicians and the wood has an excellent sound quality.
+The Yellow Cedar wood is abundantly used by American builders for creating light and sustainable decks, bridges, and interior panels (to name a few).
+This wood is also incredibly popular among famous musicians and has excellent sound quality.

-While this wood is primarily available in yellowish hues, you might also find it in creamy variants with a dash of deep brown steak.
-While processing lumber, the wooden machines put immense strain on the wooden logs to create a perfect strain on it.
+The is primarily available in yellowish hues, but you might also find it in creamy variants with a dash of deep brown steak.
+While processing lumber, the wooden machines put immense strain on the wooden logs to create a perfect strain on them.

 8. Spanish Cedar

 Scientifically known as the Cedrela Oderate, the Spanish Cedar is abundantly found in the Central and South African regions.
-Being extremely lightweight, this tree is a wide choice among builders and wood cutting professionals who use it for a wide range of construction operations like building windows, cabinets, tables, centerpieces, and cabinets.
+Being extremely lightweight, this tree is a wide choice among builders and wood-cutting professionals who use it for various construction operations.
+It’s a top choice for building windows, cabinets, tables, centerpieces, and cabinets.

-While you wouldn’t find them as easily in European of US-based countries, this type of Cedar is still one of the most popular options for lining humidors.
-Thanks to its beautiful natural oils, and resistance to moisture and pests- it continues to be a top choice among woodworkers.
+You won’t easily find this type of cedar in European or US-based countries, but it’s still one of the most popular options for lining humidors.
+Thanks to its beautiful natural oils and resistance to moisture and pests, it continues to be a top choice among woodworkers.

 The Spanish Cedar Tree features multiple straight-lined areas that are easy to cut through on machines.
-While their heart-wood is either pink or brown, over time, they darken to take deeper hues.
+Its heartwood is either pink or brown but darkens to take deeper hues over time.

 9. Lebanon Cedar

-Scientifically termed as the Cedrus Libani, this tree is native to Lebanon and Turkey.
-In fact, it is also the National Tree of Lebanon.
-Given its immense prominence, this tree has also been grown in several other parts of the world like Syria and Afghanistan.
+Scientifically termed the Cedrus Libani, this tree is native to Lebanon and Turkey.
+In fact, it is also the national tree of Lebanon.
+Given its immense prominence, this tree has also been grown in several other parts of the world, like Syria and Afghanistan.

-As with several other variants of Cedar, these trees feature elongated leaves with a Pyramid-shaped structure.
-They can assume a height of up to a whopping 40 meters and are a true delight to look at!
+As with several other variants of Cedar, these trees feature elongated leaves with a pyramid-shaped structure.
+They can assume a height of up to a whopping 130 feet and are a true delight to look at!

-The Lebanon Cedar also comes with significant Historical relevance.
+The Lebanon Cedar also comes with significant historical relevance.
 As per multiple records, these trees were imported to Egypt during King Sherefu’s reign to create boats.
-At that time, several noblemen from Byblos and Mesopotamian regions would travel to Lebanon to get these trees.
+At that time, several noblemen from Byblos and the Mesopotamian regions would travel to Lebanon to get these trees.

-You will also find the reference of these trees in multiple scriptures.
-Due to its beautifully fragrant woods, the tree would often be used while making buildings in Israel.
-It is believed that King David used the Lebanon Cedar for building his palaces.
-Similarly, Solomon too is believed to have used this tree for building his temple and palace.
+You will also find multiple references to these trees in multiple scriptures.
+Its beautifully fragrant wood is perhaps why the tree was often used while making buildings in Israel.
+It is believed that King David used Lebanon Cedar for building his palaces.
+Similarly, Solomon is believed to have used this tree for building his temple and palace.